jorgemf/jorgemf.github.io/_posts/2017-10-14-personalized-medicine-redefining-cancer-treatment-by-deep-learning.md

 ---
 layout: mylayout
-title:  "Personalized Medicine: Redefining Cancer Treatment by deep learning"
+title:  "Personalized Medicine: Redefining Cancer Treatment with deep learning"
-summary: "This is the summary of the post"
+summary: "We propose a solution based on an different recurrent neural networks for a kaggle challenge where we have to classify papers into different categories.
+More specifically, we have to classify into different mutation based on a gene and the text of a paper."
 categories: [Text Classification]
 github: "https://github.com/jorgemf/kaggle_redefining_cancer_treatment"
 medium: "https://medium.com/@jorgemf/personalized-medicine-redefining-cancer-treatment-by-deep-learning-f6c64a366fff"